01-edu/public/subjects/ai/numpy/README.md

 ## NumPy

+### Overview

 The goal of this day is to understand practical usage of **NumPy**. **NumPy** is a commonly used Python data analysis package.
 By using **NumPy**, you can speed up your workflow, and interface with other packages in the Python ecosystem, like scikit-learn, that use **NumPy** under the hood. **NumPy** was originally developed in the mid 2000s, and arose from an even older package called Numeric.
 This longevity means that almost every data analysis or machine learning package for Python leverages **NumPy** in some way.

+### Role Play

+Hey there, future data wizard!
+Ready to dive into the magical world of NumPy?
+You're in for a treat!
+This module is all about mastering the mystical arts of numerical computing in Python.
+With NumPy as your trusty wand, you'll be slicing through arrays, conjuring up random numbers, and reshaping data faster than you can say "abracadabra"!

+### Learning Objectives

+Master fundamental NumPy operations and techniques to efficiently manipulate, analyze, and extract insights from numerical data in Python.

 ### Virtual Environment